Not an App

 In the home environment, a large chalkboard could be used, but a computer’s word processor works even better.
 The child can type out a story in a large readable font (like Chalkboard for the Mac).
 When the child has finished writing, the parent can sit with the child and correct spellings.
 The parent can also talk about the use of capital letters, periods, commas, and whatever other style conventions are needed in the story.
 The corrected version is then ready for printing and an accompanying illustration.

 The goal of this Reading Program is to allow children to learn to read and to write with confidence.
-Once this goal has been achieved, it is the parent's willing responsibility to insure this reading and writing ability is given opportunity for endless use.
+Once this goal has been achieved, it is the teacher's or parent's willing responsibility to insure this reading and writing ability is given opportunity for endless use.